sftcd/pqg/README.md

 # pqg

-guidance on pq algs for tls
+Proposed guidance on use pq algs for IETF